 Implementation of the USDA on-farm portion of the Uintah Basin Unit started in 1980.
 Side-roll and center pivot sprinkler systems predominate in the project area.
-In 2012, 58 new contracts were developed.
+In 2013, 33 new contracts were developed on 1,059 acres.
 Landowner participation has exceeded expectations to such an extent that the original salt control goal has been exceeded.
-Currently, almost 140,000 tons of annual salt control occur on the irrigated agricultural lands.
+Currently, more than 154,000 tons of annual salt control occur on the irrigated agricultural lands.
 Starting in 1997, Reclamation's Basinwide Program has been replacing earthen canals and laterals with pipelines to provide gravity pressure for on-farm sprinkler systems.